 (a) ensure that all hazards associated with and all energy sources of the plant are identified; and

-(b) authorise a person (an “authorised person”) to carry out the matters referred to in subregulation (3), (4) or (5)(a).
+(b) authorise a person (an authorised person) to carry out the matters referred to in subregulation (3), (4) or (5)(a).

 (3) An authorised person must, if it is practicable to do so, stop the plant and ensure that any risk associated with any identified hazard is reduced as far as is practicable.